 Uber VIP status means you always get matched with top-rated drivers.
 And each month, a $15 Uber credit is loaded into your Uber account, with a $20 bonus in December.
 Uber credits can be used for both Uber and Uber Eats.

 Get access to the American Express Global Lounge Collection, which includes over 1,200 airport lounges worldwide.
 This is one of the most valuable benefits for frequent flyers, and a big reason we carry the Platinum card when traveling domestically.
-Members receive Priority Pass membership, as well as access to Centurion Lounges, Escape Lounges, International American Express Lounges, Air Space lounges, select Lufthansa Lounges, and Delta Sky Clubs when traveling on Delta Airlines.
+Members receive Priority Pass membership, as well as access to Centurion Lounges (like the LAX Centurion Lounge), Escape Lounges, International American Express Lounges, Air Space lounges, select Lufthansa Lounges, and Delta Sky Clubs when traveling on Delta Airlines.
 Note that this no longer includes restaurants in the Priority Pass network.

 Hotel & Rental Car Elite Status